Confidence, Optimism, Universality

 “If, for instance, the Esoteric Philosophy teaches that the ‘Spirit’ (collectively again) of Jupiter is far superior to the Terrestrial Spirit, it is not because Jupiter is so many times larger than our earth, but because its substance and texture are so much finer than, and superior to, that of the earth.”

 The ruler of Sagittarius and co-regent of Pisces, Jupiter takes 12 years to complete its rotational cycle around the Sun.
 Its astrological influence over individuals and communities stimulates the ability to build new structures.
 The planet protects those who believe in themselves and in universal wisdom.
-Of course problems emerge as its divine influence gets to the present level of Karma of our humanity.
-The main challenging aspect is the need to avoid indulgence and keep away from exaggeration.
-One must have the proper amount of moderation and self-restraint.
+However, several challenges emerge as its divine influence meets our humanity.
+One must avoid indulgence and keep away from exaggeration.
+We need to have the proper amount of moderation and self-restraint.

 Stephen Arroyo says: